SyntacticKitsune/Furblorb/README.md

 Furblorb is a command-line tool for reading/writing furballs and [Finmer](https://get.finmer.dev) projects.
 In particular, it lets you turn these projects into furballs *and* turn furballs back into projects.
-One could think of it as being simultaneously a compiler and decompiler.
+One could (but probably shouldn't) think of it as being simultaneously a compiler and decompiler.

 > [!WARNING]
 > From [Finmer](https://github.com/pileofwolves/finmer)'s README (edited slightly): Finmer contains adult fiction and fantasy content.
 Proceed at your own risk.
 If you stumbled across this project by accident, chances are you're not interested in the subject matter and should move on. :)